JunzheJosephZhu/HiFA/readme.md

 # if you want to install manually, here is an example:
 pip install ./raymarching # install to python path (you still need the raymarching/ folder, since this only installs the built extension.)
 ```
+This is a lot more convenient, since you wont have to rebuild it

 ### Example commands